 Watch our Webinar: Email to the Rescue: Creative Ideas to Contact, Connect and Convert

 If you think social media is a platform for B2C, delve into the B2B space and you’ll find out how social eCommerce platforms’ wide market share and extreme popularity can magnify your brand exposure to a broad range of demographics that drive higher traffic and generate leads at a low cost.

-Professional networks such as LinkedIn which is utilized by the C-suite (46-55 age range) of Fortune 500 companies, has also rapidly become so popular among millennials (25-34 year olds) with high purchasing power and early-career status.
-On the other hand, these big time players are also very visible on other social media platforms like Facebook, Instagram and Twitter.
-This simply shows that your target decision makers are using diverse platforms to help them through purchase decisions.
+Professional networks such as LinkedIn which is utilized by the C-suite (46-55 age range) of Fortune 500 companies have also rapidly become so popular among millennials (25-34 year olds) with high purchasing power and early-career status.
+On the other hand, these big-time players are also very visible on other social media platforms like Facebook, Instagram, and Twitter.
+This simply shows that your target decision-makers are using diverse platforms to help them through purchase decisions.

 Explore B2B eCommerce and find more features, capabilities, and successes for your business